Busan Museum: Collection

 There are thirteen thousand relics in Busan museum.
 The typical relic is national treasure number 200, a Gilt-bronze Buddhist Saint standing statue created in the period of united Silla.
 Possession relics mainly come from Deokcheon-dong, No-po dong Ancient Tomb, Gimhaeeupseong Fortress in Busan and the Gyeonsang-Namdo region.
 The museum holds six thousand Burine cultural properties, seven hundred thirty emplettes, almost four thousand donations, and three hundred fifty collections.
 In exhibition, almost six hundred prehistoric age relics related to Busan are on display.
 A tower, statue of Buddha, and tombstone are on display in the outdoor exhibition hall.

 A gilt-bronze Bodhisattva

 National treasure number 200 is unusually tall (1.11 ft).
 The Buddhist Saint looks confidently to the front.
 There is a small hole in the forehead, where some hats may have existed originally.

-Ryu Seong-ryong document
+Yu Sŏngnyong document

 The Japanese Invasion of Korea occurred in 1592.
-At that time, Ryu Seong-ryong (1542–1607) took care of Chinese military who sent troops in South Korea.
+At that time, Yu Sŏngnyong (1542–1607) took care of Chinese military who sent troops in South Korea.
 He submitted pending issue documents about South Korea.
 This is intangible cultural asset number 111 in Busan.
 Its size is 10 feet in width and 1.2 feet in height.
 The collection of writing, named 'Jinsimucha', which was published in 1663 include the whole contents.
-The valuable Ryu Seung-ryong documents reveal changes made during the 1663 publication and demonstrate Ryu's will to overcome nationals' crisis.
+The valuable Yu Sŏngnyong documents reveal changes made during the 1663 publication and demonstrate Yu's will to overcome nationals' crisis.